tlodge/databox-sdk-tutorial/walkthrough/nodes/index.md

 - Datasources

 Will typically just have a single output on which they send data.
 Data sources may create different data depending on how they are configured.
-For example the sensingkit datasource can be configured to emit, for example, accelerometer, light, audio, bluetooth data.
-The data schema will vary according to the way a datasource is configured.
+For example the sensingkit datasource can be configured to to emit data for a range of onboard sensors, including accelerometer, light, audio and bluetooth scans.
+The data schema will vary according to the specifics of how a datasource is configured.

 - Processors

 Act upon data, usually to transform it in some way.
-For example the 'chartify' processor will take input data and format into x and y values to render to a chart.
+For example the 'chartify' processor will take input data and formatready for rendering a chart.
 The 'extract' processor will extract a set of attributes from data.
 The most general-purpose processor is a dbfunction (databox function), which allows a developer to write javascript code and import npm libraries to process data.
 We provide much more information on writing dbfunctions [here](/walkthrough/functions)

 - Outputs